halesyy/m1-screamers/README.md

 * M1: 17.25 seconds
 * PC: 20.81 seconds

+### 🔥 6-threaded-compute.py

+Just 50 threads filled with heavy compute.
+Store the first 10,000,000 integers in a list, then divide them by a float (`5.2125`) and return the length of the list.

+* M1: 255.48 seconds (~4 minutes)
+* PC: untested

+This test was interesting, since the M1 used a lot of "virtual memory" during this test.
+"Memory Used" displayed 28GB on my 8GB model as "Virtual Memory".

 ### ❓ The M1 Screamers
 Pushing to the border: multiprocessing, threading, scraping, and compute tests with Apple M1 Silicon & their Windows/Linux counterparts.